Rudbeckia and Summerina

 Summerina Patio Orange

-Summerina Yellow is a Rudbeckia and Echinacea cross the
+Summerina Yellow is a Rudbeckia and Echinacea

-Features longer lasting large flowers and a long bloom
+Features longer lasting large flowers and a long

-season from summer through until autumn.
+bloom season from summer through until autumn.

-Requires a sunny location, well drained soil, grows 18 to 36
+Requires a sunny location, well drained soil, grows 18

-inches high and is drought resistant.
+to 36 inches high and is drought resistant.

 Rudbeckia hirta are wonderful, free flowering daisies in colors from yellow through bronze and mahogany.
 You can have them for years, but the original plants will